pcabrales/journey-mapper/README.md

 An example dataset lives at `data/example_journey.csv`.

-## Satellite basemap (optional)

-- Set `--map-style satellite` and supply a Mapbox access token (either via `--mapbox-token` or the `MAPBOX_TOKEN` environment variable).
-- Without a token the script gracefully falls back to the stylized globe.
-- Map markers stay numbered and hover cards keep the optional metadata even on the satellite view.

 ## Video tour (optional)

 - Pass `--video path/to/file.mp4` to export an MP4 where the camera glides from one stop to the next.
 - The camera automatically adjusts its zoom: long-haul hops stay wide, while nearby stops get close-up sweeps so you can see the detail.
 - Use `--linger` (seconds) to decide how long the camera pauses at each destination.

-If no satellite token is available, the video still renders using the stylized globe, orbiting and zooming appropriately between nearby locations.

 You can switch to a different projection with `--projection natural earth` (other supported options: `equirectangular`, `mercator`).
 Width and height may also be tuned with `--width` and `--height`.